reactjs/react.dev/src/content/reference/react/useEffect.md

 ### Controlling a non-React widget {/*controlling-a-non-react-widget*/}

-Sometimes, you want to keep an external system synchronized to some prop or state of your component.
+Sometimes, you want to keep an external system synchronized to some prop or state of your Component.

-For example, if you have a third-party map widget or a video player Component written without React, you can use an Effect to call methods on it that make its state match the current state of your React component.
+For example, if you have a third-party map widget or a video player Component written without React, you can use an Effect to call methods on it that make its state match the current state of your React Component.
 This Effect creates an instance of a `MapWidget` class defined in `map-widget.js`.
-When you change the `zoomLevel` prop of the `Map` component, the Effect calls the `setZoom()` on the class instance to keep it synchronized:
+When you change the `zoomLevel` prop of the `Map` Component, the Effect calls the `setZoom()` on the class instance to keep it synchronized:

 <Sandpack>